 For more information on the California gold rush and mining in Nevada County download a pdf of “Gold Mining History of Nevada County”.
 For more California gold rush facts, including “Who was president during the California gold rush?” see California Gold Rush Facts.

 In 1953, Charley Litton, founder of Litton Industries and vacuum tube manufacturing pioneer, moved his engineering labs from San Francisco to Grass Valley.
 A few years later, Litton lured his friend, Dr. Donald Hare to the area.
 In 1959, Hare founded a company called Grass Valley Group and introduced a solid state amplifier for the flourishing motion picture industry.

 The two spawned a new economic basis for Western Nevada County.
 In the following decades, additional “high tech” companies have been launched or have transferred to the area.
 Today, Nevada County is home to numerous related technology companies.
 The area hosts a diverse talent pool of well educated, professional engineers, scientists, technicians, and management.

 Today, the towns thrive and the beautifully restored historic buildings in the downtown areas remind us of the days gone by.
 Because of the combined beauty, the community’s commitment to preserving its rich history and the attraction of a talented arts community, the Sierra Foothills is a popular destination for visitors and conventions.
 Tourism has become a fundamental economic base.
-Our community and its economy are still emerging.
-Part of the emergence has required nearly all of our major industries to retool for greater competitiveness in a global marketplace.
+Our community and its economy are still emerging, thus requiring nearly all of our major industries to retool for greater competitiveness in a global marketplace.
 Our demographic profile is changing dramatically.